Launching The Podcast Series

 We want our community to play magnificent, responsive instruments that deliver the transformative gift of music.
 However, that artistic joy must never come at the expense of a degraded planet.
 By profiling the ethical foresters, loggers, and scientists who stand at the very beginning of the instrument-making timeline, this series honors the individuals who set the stage for our luthiers to shape the future of sound.

 This article was released by V. Richelieu on June 3, 2026.
-For media inquiries, information access, or scheduling availability regarding our V. Richelieu instrument collections, contact us directly at info@vrichelieu.com
+For media inquiries, product information access, or scheduling availability regarding our imported instrument collections, contact us directly at info@vrichelieu.com or text us at 802 648 6371

 Next